How to Command Any Room: 4 Techniques to Instantly Connect

 Stand in front of a mirror for two minutes every day.

 It might feel awkward at first.
-But soon, it’ll feel natural.
+But soon, it will feel natural.

 3. Voice: Speak Like You Mean It